SKindij/JavaScript-Reference-Guide/OBJECTS/README.md

 _The values null and undefined do not have any wrapper objects.
 And they don't have proper prototypes either._

 &emsp; _Prototypes can only be used to read properties.
 And write/delete operations work only on the object itself.
 Regardless of where the method was defined: in the object or its prototype, the this keyword always points to the object before the dot._
-___

-&emsp; _Until ES5, the language did not allow your code to directly test or describe the difference between property characteristics: for example, whether a property is read-only or not._ <br>
-&emsp; But in ES5, all properties are described using a property descriptor.
-> ```javascript
-> let myObject = { a: 17, b: 42 };
-> Object.getOwnPropertyDescriptor( myObject, "a" ); // => {value: 17, writable: true, enumerable: true, configurable: true}
-> ```
-> > Object properties, in addition to *value, have three special attributes (so-called “flags”):
-> >    * writable – if true, the value can be changed, otherwise it is read-only;
-> >    * enumerable – if true, the property is taken into account in loops, otherwise the loops ignore it;
-> >    * configurable – if true, the property can be removed and these attributes can be modified, otherwise it cannot be done.

 - - -